Applied Accounting, Certificate II

 The Applied Accounting Program offers Certification in the following areas:

-1.QuickBooks Certification--Requires the QuickBooks Certification test be taken upon completion of the ACNT 1411--Introduction to Computerized Accounting (Desktop) course.
+1.QuickBooks Certification--Requires the QuickBooks Certification test be taken upon completion of the ACNT 1411--Introduction to Computerized Accounting (Online) course.
 The certification test is taken on campus at LC with an LC Business and Management faculty proctor.

 Plan of Study